modir/using-laminas-framework-book/version2/docs/filters.md

 For example, let's consider the usage of the @`StringTrim` filter which removes the white space characters from the beginning and the end of a string.

-I> The @`StringTrim` filter is useful for filtering user-entered string data (E-mail addresses, user I> names, etc.) because site visitors tend to make typos in those data.
-For example, a user may I> unintentionally enter a trailing space in an E-mail field, thus making an E-mail invalid.
-With I> the @`StringTrim` filter, you will easily cope with such input errors and improve user experience.
+> The @`StringTrim` filter is useful for filtering user-entered string data (E-mail addresses, user
+> names, etc.) because site visitors tend to make typos in those data.
+For example, a user may
+> unintentionally enter a trailing space in an E-mail field, thus making an E-mail invalid.
+With
+> the @`StringTrim` filter, you will easily cope with such input errors and improve user experience.

 The methods provided by the filter are listed in table 8.2: